gabrielesh/collectionbuilder-workshop/content/student_materials.md

 - If you want to learn more about how to clean data in bulk, another good resource is the free software OpenRefine.
 You can learn about it using this tutorial by Miriam Posner on [cleaning data using OpenRefine](https://github.com/miriamposner/get-started-with-openrefine/blob/master/get-started-with-openrefine.md), or [this one from the Programming Historian](http://programminghistorian.org/en/lessons/cleaning-data-with-openrefine).

 #### Week 2: Using Markdown to Write and Edit CollectionBuilder Pages
+During the second workshop session in this series, you will learn how to write text using Markdown to create web pages.
+We will explore how CollectionBuilder uses Jekyll to "translate" our markdown into HTML.
+By the end of the session, you will have created and modified the text of your website.

 - The week 2 student guides offer step-by-step instructions for completing all of the activities covered by the first workshop: [Understanding CollectionBuilder Pages](https://github.com/learn-static/collectionbuilder-workshop/blob/main/understanding_pages.md) and [Using Markdown to Write and Edit CollectionBuilder Pages](https://github.com/learn-static/collectionbuilder-workshop/blob/main/markdown.md).

 ##### Additional Resources for Week 2: